UWPCE-PythonCert/SystemDevelopment/slides_sources/source/threading-multiprocessing.rst

 .. nextslide::

-The GIL is released during IO operations, so threads which spend time waiting on network or disk access can enjoy performance gains
+The GIL is released during IO operations, so threads which spend time waiting on network or disk access can enjoy performance gains.

 The GIL is not unlike multitasking in humans, some things can truly be done in parallel, others have to be done by time slicing.